 To minimize the risk of interference between multiple instruments deployed in the same area, it is recommended to stagger your instruments.
 This can be achieved by setting a time interval between the starting times of the instruments, ensuring that they do not ping at the same time.
 Staggering the instruments in this way helps to reduce the likelihood of one instrument picking up the pings from another, leading to more accurate data collection.

 |Instrument ID||Start time (first averaging)||Second averaging|

 Physical beam interference

 One common reason for users having to redeploy their instruments is due to physical interference with the beams.
 The size of a beam increases as it travels further away from the instrument and is affected by blanking, cell size, and beam geometry.
-In the figure below, the measurement cell location of an Aquadopp DW is shown.

 Any physical obstructions within the beams can result in visible data errors, such as interference from other instruments, growth on the seabed, or buoys.
 Such interference can be recognized in the data by a constant line at a different speed than the rest of the data.

 To prevent such errors, it is crucial to plan well for deployment by becoming familiar with the deployment area and double-checking the beam's direction on the instrument.
 It is essential to ensure that nothing on the rig interferes with the pings.